PaulFrankling/PaulFrankling-online-cv/README.md

 1. Open Git Bash.
 1. Change the current working directory to the location you'd like the cloned directory to be made.
 1. Type `git clone` and paste the URL you copied in step 3.
 1. Press Enter.
-Your local clone is then created.
+Your local clone will be created.

 ## Credits: